dany-fedorov/configurable-tree-traversal/README.md

 # TODO

-1. Unit tests
-2. Freeze data at some point? make trees/vertices immutable?
+1. Add self-reference test
+2. --
 3. Async traversal
-4. Implementation for FS
+4. Implementation for FS (with a way to keep fs and tree in sync)
+5. Unit tests
+6. Freeze data at some point? make trees/vertices immutable?
-5. Benchmarks
+7. Benchmarks
-6. Breadth-first traversal
+8. Breadth-first traversal